emdupre/core-git-course/index.md

 **This course is based on materials by [Software Carpentry](http://www.software-carpentry.org)**

 > ## Prerequisites
-> In this lesson we use git from the Unix Shell.
+> In this lesson we will use git from the Unix Shell.
 > Some previous experience with the shell is expected,
 > *but is not mandatory*.
 >